bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 | | | _figure_: {{% parameters imaging.figure.size %}} |
 | Target | target | {{% parameters link.target %}} |

-In case we use the {$alt} parameter, we can leave the first bracket of the img element empty.
+In case we use the {$alt} parameter, we can leave the first bracket of the image element empty.

 ##### Alternate Text {.h-info}
 in the Markdown image overrides the resource parameter.